 Any mole on the human body is unpredictable.

-A congenital black spot carries a danger, but it is much more terrible if the previously light nevus is gradually covered with dots and noticeably darkens.
+Congenital black spot carries danger, but it is much worse if the previously light nevus gradually becomes covered with dots and noticeably darkens.

 If an old mole turns black quickly and causes discomfort, this indicates the growth and division of melanin cells, and an increased likelihood of cancer.